Hereloss/Exceedra_Tech_Test/README.md

 As a user,
 So I have accurate results on how good I am,
-I would like my rating and rank to update after a game
+I would like my points and rank to update after a game

 As a user,
 So my games are kept track of accurately,